Neon Creations, has almost 30 years’ experience in the design and manufacture of custom made neon signs, neon lights and neon art.

 Catherine added: “We had become so busy fulfilling our commercial orders that it left no time for innovation.
 By reorganising the team, we have been able to create capacity to develop new products and concepts.

-“Paul also encouraged us to give our trainee additional responsibility.
+“Our advisor also encouraged us to give our trainee additional responsibility.
 She’s been with the business for a while, but the work is very niche and it was a risk to handover the more technical work.
 It’s proved a huge success, and her work has developed so rapidly that she is now at a good enough standard to work on our bespoke commercial pieces.”